Headshots

 The Photography Shark Studio for Modeling Headshots

-The studio at 83 E Water St, Rockland is equipped with white, gray, and black seamless backgrounds, professional studio lighting with multiple setup configurations, and the gear required for technically clean submission-quality images.
+The studio at 83 E Water Street, Rockland is equipped with white, gray, and black seamless backgrounds, professional studio lighting with multiple setup configurations, and the gear required for technically clean submission-quality images.
 The space is private — no other sessions running concurrently, no public traffic — which creates a working environment where models can focus without distraction.

 Rockland is on the South Shore, about 25 miles from downtown Boston.
 Models from Boston, Quincy, Braintree, Weymouth, Hingham, Marshfield, Plymouth, and throughout the South Shore shoot here regularly.
 The commute from Boston is straightforward via Route 3 or the MBTA Plymouth/Kingston commuter rail.